“The Joanne Bingley Case Study”

 - The devastating loss of life from mums who commit suicide when 86% are “avoidable deaths” according to the Confidential Enquiries into Maternal Death.

-For more details regarding the issues surrounding Joes’ death click Joanne Bingley Case Study: A Reason to Act
+For more details regarding the issues surrounding Joes’ death click here ….
+Joanne Bingley Case Study: A Reason to Act

-Many NHS trusts have failed to implement the Care Standards in perinatal mental health, failed to “learn lessons” and implement recommendations from Independent Investigations and Confidential Enquiries.
+Many NHS trusts have failed to implement the Care Standards in perinatal mental health, and failed to implement the “lessons learned” from Independent Investigations and Confidential Enquiries in Brach of the NHS Constitution.

 Other mums, dads and families continue to suffer unnecessarily and other mums die “avoidable deaths” due to the failure of the NHS to provide specialist services compliant to care standards.